 - Prepare crust: Mix the graham crust ingredients and press them into a springform pan.

-- Prepare filling: Combine filling ingredients according to the recipe below.
+- Prepare filling: Combine filling ingredients.
 Pour the cheesecake batter into the prepared crust.

-- Bake: Bake according to the recipe below.
+- Bake: Bake (full recipe below).
 Cool and chill before serving.

-Keep cheesecake up to 5 days in the refrigerator wrapped in plastic wrap or sealed in an airtight container.
+Keep cheesecake up to 5 days in the refrigerator, wrapped in plastic wrap or sealed in an airtight container.
+Keep the toppings separate until serving to maintain texture.

-If you’d like to enjoy a few slices out of the freezer, slice the leftover cheesecake before freezing or you can freeze it as a whole cake and thaw the whole thing.
 Store cheesecake in the freezer for up to 4 months.
-Let the cheesecake thaw in the refrigerator before serving.
+If you’d like to enjoy leftover cheesecake slices out of the freezer, slice the leftover cheesecake before freezing.
+Or freeze the cake as a whole and let it thaw in the refrigerator before serving.

 Ingredients